zirconchem/weekly-smart-timer/README.md

 ![Version](https://img.shields.io/badge/Release-v1.0.0-orange.svg)

 A robust **Weekly Smart Timer** built on **ESP32 WROOM + DS3231 RTC**, supporting **8 programmable daily intervals**, with **NTP fallback**, persistent configuration via **LittleFS**, and a clean mobile-friendly **Web UI** for management.
+---
+## Expected Audience

-This project is designed for industrial and home automation tasks requiring accurate repeatable scheduling, even without internet.
+This project is designed for home automation tasks requiring accurate (as much permitted by internal or external RTC) and repeatable scheduling, even without internet connectivity.
+It was developed and tested in Pakistan (UTC+5).
+Instructions for customizing the timezone are provided in the header section of the main `.ino` file.

 ---